 That hasn’t exactly proven true though, has it?
 Sure, there are many more interesting and useful things on the internet now, but there are also a lot more terrible things: disinformation, conspiracy theories, hate groups.

 But we ought to do more than just scoff that we never reached technological nirvana.
 We need to consider why we didn’t.
 I think one of the biggest reasons is that as we entered the Information Age, society entrusted its most valuable commodity — information — to for-profit companies whose prime motivation was making money rather than serving the public good.

 The advertising model of media not only gave birth to clickbait headlines and innumerable popups, it also made it so that the world’s biggest social networks persistently refuse to protect their members from lies, scams, and incitements to violence — because doing that would cost too much money.
 Negativity, conspiracy theories, and deception is better for the bottom line.
 But it’s not better for society or for us individually.

 It doesn’t have to be this way.
 We need to confront uncomfortable truths, but we also need to have hope for tomorrow.
 That’s why I’ve decided to start Flux as a non-profit news site that will be powered by our community.
 We don’t have banner ads or behavioral trackers.
 We aren’t beholden to giant media conglomerates or politicians.
 We serve only you, our readers and listeners.

 We hope to earn your trust, loyalty, and your financial support as we move forward, looking beyond the news cycle to provide deep insights into society, politics, religion, technology, and media.
 Instead of asking “what’s happening right now,” we want to ask “why is this happening, and what can we do about it?”

 As technology has changed nearly every aspect of society, we also want to look within and ask “who are we?”
 It’s worth considering since the pace of scientific and technological change we’re seeing today is much faster than at any other time in human history.
-Do we really understand what’s happening to us?
+Have we inherited our moral views rather than thinking them through?